-The sustainable investment methodology based on SDGs is built around the concept of SDGs alignment as much as misalignment.
-Each investee companies is evaluated in relation to both metrics therefore any misalignment to at least one of the 17 SDGs is considered a breach of the Do Not Significantly Harm ("DNSH") threshold and it excludes the possibility to consider the issuer as a sustainable investment.
-Additional third party data provides further tools and KPIs to assess if and how any investee company pass the DNSH test.
+The sustainable investment methodology based on UN SDGs is built around the concept of SDGs alignment as much as misalignment.
+Each investee companies is evaluated in relation to both metrics therefore any misalignment to at least one of the 17 SDGs is considered a breach of the Do Not Significantly Harm (DNSH) threshold and it excludes the opportunity to invest in the issuer.
+Additional third party data provides further tools and KPIs to assess if and how any investee company passes the DNSH test.